Peter Kwong (academic)

 Peter Kwong (鄺治中 (邝治中); 1941–2017) was a professor of Asian American studies and urban affairs and planning at Hunter College in New York City, as well as a professor of sociology at the Graduate Center of the City University of New York.

 Biography

-Born in Chungking, China, he was a pioneer in Asian American studies, a leading scholar of immigration, and an award-winning journalist and filmmaker of Chinese descent.
+Born in Chongqing, China, he was a pioneer in Asian American studies, a leading scholar of immigration, and an award-winning journalist and filmmaker of Chinese descent.
 He was widely recognized for his passionate commitment to human rights and social justice.

 His best known scholarly work is on Chinese Americans and on modern Chinese politics.
 His books include: